 Istanbul’s iconic status makes it a high rolling global metropolis.
 Ranking alongside the likes of Rome, Milan, Paris and New York, its title as Turkey’s most significant and busiest city sees millions of tourists descend on it every year.

-Its vibrant history has a notorious reputation, and while these days are more peaceful, it is still a bustling hub of tourism business, educations, arts, culture, fashion and food.
+Its history includes many tumultuous years.
+These days, the city is more peaceful, it is still a bustling hub of tourism business, educations, arts, culture, fashion and food.
 This Istanbul area guide for first-time visitors introduces you to the city through general facts and figures and a brief explanation of areas, of which there are plenty.

 However, Istanbul cannot be stereotyped or packaged into a neat tourism slogan.
 Diversity is its vital attribute and what makes it thrive.
 To understand the city behind the travel scene would take many months and if you haven’t already experienced it first-hand, we recommend booking a flight ticket, to see it with your own eyes.